dwjclark11/ZeldaClone_NES/README.md

 * ~~Game is really slow in Debug mode.
 Release mode runs pretty good.~~ Fixed
 * ~~Game does not really work properly.
 You can kill enemies and collect items; however, the removal of entities when changing scenes is having undesired results.~~ Fixed.

-## Don't Forget to Star the Repository if you like what you see and where this is going.
-Thanks!
 ## Dustin